rezarahem/jupiter-core/README.md

      Now on the repository you want CI/CD, go to the Settings under Deploy Keys add the new public key you generated

-     You can read the key whit this command
+     You can read the key with this command

      ```bash
      cat .ssh/deploy_key.pub